pixeloven/ComfyUI-React-Extension-Template/README.md

 2. Installs dependencies (`npm install`)
 3. Builds the React extension (`npm run build`)
 4. Publishes the extension to the ComfyUI Registry

+## Troubleshooting

+### Common Issues

+**Q: The UI shows a 404 error when running `npm run dev`**
+A: Make sure you're running the command from the `ui/` directory, not the project root.
+The package.json is located in the `ui/` folder.

+**Q: The extension doesn't appear in ComfyUI after installation**
+A: Ensure you've run `npm run build` in the `ui/` directory and restarted ComfyUI.
+The extension requires compiled files in the `dist/` folder.

+**Q: TypeScript errors about missing ComfyUI types**
+A: Install the ComfyUI frontend types: `npm install -D @comfyorg/comfyui-frontend-types`

+**Q: Mock data doesn't appear in standalone development**
+A: Check the browser console for any JavaScript errors.
+The mock APIs should automatically load sample workflow nodes.

+### Development Workflow

+1. **For UI Development**: Use `npm run dev` for standalone development with hot reload
+2. **For Extension Testing**: Use `npm run watch` and test within ComfyUI
+3. **For Production**: Use `npm run build` to create the final extension files

 ## Unit Testing